 \section{Introduction}

-Rigid motions -- compositions of translation, rotations and reflections -- are fundamental transformations on the plane studied in a high-school geometry course.
+Rigid motions -- compositions of translations, rotations and reflections -- are fundamental transformations on the plane studied in a high-school geometry course.
 Two shapes related by these transformations are called \emph{congruent}.
-The geometry studied in high-school is based on the set of axioms formulated by Euclid about 300BC and is called the \emph{Euclidean geometry}.
-Rigid motions comprise the set of all transformations on the plane that preserve Euclidean distance between two points.
-A composition of two rigid motions is again a rigid motion, and the set of all rigid motions with the binary operation defined by a composition satisfies the definition of a group (see Section~\ref{ssect-cong}).
+The geometry studied in high-school is based on the set of axioms formulated by Euclid around 300BC and is called \emph{Euclidean geometry}.
+Rigid motions make up the set of all transformations on the plane that preserve Euclidean distance between two points.
+A composition of two rigid motions is again a rigid motion, and the set of all rigid motions with the binary operation defined by composition satisfies the definition of a group (see Section~\ref{ssect-cong}).
 Naturally, this group is called the \emph{Euclidean group} and is denoted by $E(2)$, where $2$ indicates that the motions are considered in the 2-dimensional space, the plane.

 To a human eye, two figures look the same if they are related by a rigid motion.
 However, since a reflection changes the orientation of an object, a group of orientation-preserving rigid motions, consisting of rotations and translations only, is often considered.
 This group is called the \emph{special Euclidean group} and is denoted by $SE(2)$.
-In many applications, the congruence with respect to other groups are considered.
+In many applications, the congruence with respect to other groups is considered.
 For example, two shadows cast by the same object onto two different planes by blocking the rays of light emitted from a lamp are related by a projective transformation.
 If a light source can be considered to be infinitely far away (like a sun), then the shadows are related by an affine transformation.
-See \cite{hartley04} for an excellent exposition of the roles played by projective, affine, equi-affine, and (special) Euclidean transformations in computer vision.
-Staring in the 19th century, it was widely accepted that Euclidean geometry, although the most intuitive, is not the only possible consistent geometry, and that congruence can be defined relative to other transformations groups \cite{hawkins-1984}.
+See \cite{hartley04} for an excellent exposition of the roles played by projective, (special) affine, and (special) Euclidean transformations in computer vision.
+Starting in the 19th century, it was widely accepted that Euclidean geometry, although the most intuitive, is not the only possible consistent geometry, and that congruence can be defined relative to other transformation groups \cite{hawkins-1984}.